 But does it make?
 In types and domains of activity affect health, there’s been growing research interest.
 While, for example, biking and walking were found to be correlated with reductions in passing danger, transportation activities and physical exercise in the domain of living and leisure time appear to produce benefits that are greater than occupational.
 This shows that, health clever, it isn’t necessarily irrelevant which physical exercise you do.

 The previously mentioned 2015 review summarized available data on health advantages of participation in 26 sport disciplines.
 Football was also shown to benefit muscular performance.
 The proof for other athletics was scarce or inconsistent.
-To strengthen the evidence on health advantages of six common sport disciplines aerobics, biking, football, racquet sports, running plus swimming we lately analysed data from 80, 306 British adults.
+To strengthen the evidence on health advantages of six common sport disciplines aerobics, biking, football, racquet sports, running plus swimming we lately analyzed data from 80, 306 British adults.
 The study discovered 27%, 15%, 47% and 28% reduced chance of death for participants in aerobics, biking, racquet sports and swimming, respectively.
 Even though we observed reductions in the potential chance of death associated with football plus running in our study sample, the data didn’t allow us to draw conclusions on these effects across the whole population.

 These statistically non significant associations shouldn’t be misinterpreted as no association or evidence of no impact.
 We simply don’t know whether the observed effects in the sample occurred by chance alone or reflect the real effects in the population.
 Previous research conducted among Americans, Chinese men and Danes discovered a considerably reduced risk of death associated with running.
-The 2015 review identified per number of wellbeing advantages associated with football.
+The 2015 review identified per number of well being advantages associated with football.

 Should I play sports at all?
 Annual injury rate among all amateur plus professional athletes is around 6%, but incidence, types plus severity of injuries vary considerably across different sports.